-Your datasets dashboard enables you to add and manage connected data resources in CARTO.
+Your Data page enables you to add and manage connected data resources in CARTO.
 You can apply unique privacy and metadata options for data that is separate from the map that it is connected to.
 There is even a shortcut to create a map directly from a selected dataset.

 The easiest way to import data to your account is to drag and drop a data file directly to Your datasets dashboard.
 For details, see Quick Data Import.

-- From Your datasets dashboard in CARTO, click NEW DATASET.
+- From your Data page in CARTO, click New Dataset.